DeanLeong/p4-repo/README.md

   - Build a database with at least 3 tables:
     - 1 user table
     - 2 other tables, of your choosing
-    - There must be at least 2 pairs of associated tables.
+    - There must be at least 1 association between your tables.
 (1:m _or_ m:m)
   - Utilize **Rails** to define models for interacting with the database.
   - Implement Authentication using **JWT**.
   - Implement working generic controller actions for full-CRUD (`index`, `show`, `create`, `update`, `delete`) between the 2 non-user tables AND partial-CRUD (`create`, at least) for the user table.